AmirV97/ethos-ares-icu/README.md

 # ETHOS-ARES ICU — Fork

-This is a research fork of [ipolharvard/ethos-ares](https://github.com/ipolharvard/ethos-ares), developed as part of PhD research on self-supervised learning for intensive care medicine at the Medical University of Vienna.
-The focus is on training and evaluating ETHOS on ICU-only patient cohorts (MIMIC-IV ICU) rather than the full MIMIC-IV-ED population used in the original paper.
+This is a research fork of [ipolharvard/ethos-ares](https://github.com/ipolharvard/ethos-ares).
+The focus is on training and evaluating ETHOS on
+ICU-only patient cohorts (MIMIC-IV ICU) rather than the full MIMIC-IV-ED population used in the original paper.